PROVIDING ACCURATE, RELIABLE AND STRAIGHT TO THE POINT KNOWLEDGE ABOUT DIFFERENT IT TOOLS EXPLAINED WITH PRACTICAL EXAMPLES

 DATA SAMPLE

-Let us take a random data to check the FLOOR FUNCTION to various significance.
+Let us take random data to check the FLOOR FUNCTION to various significance.

 STEPS TO USE CEILING.MATH FUNCTION-EXAMPLE